mnieber/dodo-commands/doc/how-it-works.rst

 Activating a project
 ====================

-The :code:`~/projects/FooBar/dodo_commands/env/bin/dodo` script is part of a virtual python environment that was installed when we called :code:`dodo-activate FooBar --create`.
+The :code:`~/projects/FooBar/dodo_commands/env/bin/dodo` script is part of a virtual python environment that was installed when we called :code:`dodo activate FooBar --create`.
 You can save some typing by first activating this python environment with:

 .. code-block:: bash

     source ~/projects/FooBar/dodo_commands/env/bin/activate

-and then running any further commands with:
+This has the effect that running ``dodo`` will find the project-specific script.
+You can now run commands against the activated project with:

 .. code-block:: bash